marky116x/Intership-Surfboard-coreillustrio/Day6.md

 **Mentor:** Joel

 We discussed how development works at Surfboard, where **Flutter** and **JavaScript** are the primary technologies used.
+How AI works?
+AI works by analyzing past data, identifying features , characteristics or patterns and making recommendations based on that information.

 ### How AI Enhances Surfboard Apps
 AI in Surfboard apps personalizes the user experience by analyzing behavior and preferences.